No Thoughts. Head Empty. Just Vibes: The Rise Of The New Age Bimbo

 “No Thoughts.
 Head Empty.
 Just Vibes” is 2020’s version of “Keep Calm and Carry On.”
-After spending all year calculating the potentially deadly consequences of things as simple as grocery shopping and going to the office — and the last few months pondering the country’s past, present, and future by questioning the legitimacy of the state and protesting the prison industrial complex — we are burned out.
+After spending all year calculating the potentially deadly consequences of things as simple as grocery shopping and going to the office — and the last few months pondering the country’s past, present, and future (hello again Brexit) — we are burned out.
 Why overwhelm our brains with anything else?
 Why not make things easy on ourselves?

 Advertisement